Skip to content

 Loss of elastin

-Elastin is a protein that allows skin to return to its original shape after being stretched.
-When its amount decreases, skin loses elasticity and begins to wrinkle.
+Elastin is a protein that allows the skin to return to its original shape after stretching.
+When its quantity decreases, the skin loses elasticity and begins to wrinkle.

 Decrease in hyaluronic acid levels